 Enter the IP address of the SolarWinds Platform server, and select a Severity level.

 - After the system generates the script, you can expand any node to examine the commands.
 Then click Execute.

-Task 2: Enable the RTCD rule in the Orion Log Viewer
+Task 2: Enable the RTCD rule in the Log Viewer

-In this example, Orion Log Viewer (OLV) is used to listen for syslog messages.
-OLV includes default rules for Cisco ASA and Cisco IOS devices.
-When OLV receives a syslog message indicating that a config on a Cisco ASA or Cisco IOS device has changed, the rule runs a program to compare the device's current config with the previously backed-up config.
+In this example, Log Viewer (LV) is used to listen for syslog messages.
+LV includes default rules for Cisco ASA and Cisco IOS devices.
+When LV receives a syslog message indicating that a config on a Cisco ASA or Cisco IOS device has changed, the rule runs a program to compare the device's current config with the previously backed-up config.
 Then it sends an email to notify you of the changes so that you can quickly identify unauthorized changes or misconfigurations.

 By default, these rules are not enabled.
 Complete the following steps to enable them.

 If you are using a different syslog server, or you need to configure rules for other device types, see Configure real-time change detection in NCM.

 - In the SolarWinds Platform Web Console, click My Dashboard > Logs > Log Viewer.